arocketman/arocketman/README.md

 When I have some spare time, I enjoy writing about Software architecture, Artificial Intelligence and Cloud computing.

-Currently working at Unicredit bank, previously employed at Vodafone.
+Currently working at Spotify, previously employed at Vodafone and Unicredit bank.

 I love contributing to open source projects, eat delicious food, drink good wine and watch memorable movies.